 Whether it be your credit card, mortgage, rent or any other loan, you MUST make the minimum payment required.

-Sadly when it comes to renting or mortgage payment, there is no minimum.
+Sadly when it comes to renting or mortgage payments, there is no minimum.
 It’s a fixed expense for your budget.

-Defaulting on your mortgage payments can mean BIG consequences so writing a mortgage financial hardship letter is important.
+Defaulting on your mortgage payments can mean BIG consequences so writing a mortgage financial hardship letter is essential.

 Not paying your rent will get you evicted and possibly living homeless until you can find emergency shelter.